This post contains affiliate links. Please see our disclosure policy.

 Then, invert onto cooling racks to cool completely before frosting and assembling.

-• Make the Vanilla Rum Frosting: In a large mixing bowl, cream together the softened butter and cream cheese on high for 3 minutes.
-This will give that lighter, whipped texture!
-Add the powdered sugar in 3 additions, mixing on medium speed between each, until smooth.
+• Make the Vanilla Rum Frosting: In a large mixing bowl, cream the butter.
+Add powdered sugar in 3 additions, mixing on medium speed between each, until smooth.
 Add the remaining ingredients, and mix.
+Beat in the cream cheese last – this will prevent weepy frosting.
 Taste and adjust as desired.

 • Assemble & Frost the Cake: Brush each cake layer with mint simple syrup, using a pastry brush.
 Place the first cake layer on a cake stand protected with wax paper strips, or a turntable.
 (A turntable is the easiest!)
 Top the layer with 1 generous cup of frosting, spreading it evenly with an offset spatula.
 Pipe a border around the cake, and add 1/3 cup of lime curd inside the ring, spreading it evenly with an offset spatula.
 Place the second cake layer on, and pop in the fridge to chill for 5-10 minutes so nothing will slide around.
 Add a thin layer of frosting over the top and sides of the cake.
 Use a cake scraper to smooth out and remove excess frosting.
 This is your crumb coat, so don't fret if it isn't perfect.
 Pop the cake in the fridge for 30 minutes or until the frosting is set.
 Then, use the remaining frosting to frost the cake, using the cake scraper to smooth the top and sides.Chill the entire cake in the fridge for 30 minutes, or until the frosting is set before covering (with plastic wrap or a cake lid) or serving.